eddelbuettel/ctv-hpc/README.md

     The [pbdPROF](https://cran.r-project.org/package=pbdPROF) package profiles MPI
     communication SPMD code via MPI profiling libraries, such as fpmpi, mpiP, or TAU.
--   An alternative is provided by the [nws](https://cran.r-project.org/package=nws) (NetWorkSpaces) packages from REvolution Computing.
-It is the successor to the earlier LindaSpaces approach to parallel computing, and is implemented on top of the Twisted networking toolkit for Python.
 -   The [snow](https://cran.r-project.org/package=snow) (Simple Network of
     Workstations) package by Tierney et al. can use PVM, MPI, NWS as well as direct networking sockets.
 It provides an abstraction layer